ax-le/nmf_audio_benchmark/README.md

 - algorithms: This module includes the implementations of the NMF algorithms.
 Ideally, it provides a standardized interface for adding new NMF models.
 A template file is present in the folder, to help you add a new NMF algorithm.

 - tasks: This module defines different tasks for which NMF algorithms can be benchmarked.
 For now, the tasks are:
-    1. **Music Source Separation**: Separating the signals from the differents sources in the audio.
+    1. **Music Source Separation**: Separating the signals from the different sources in the audio.
-    1. **Music Transcription**: Transcribe a spectrogam into notes and their activations.
+    1. **Music Transcription**: Transcribe a spectrogram into notes and their activations.
 Focus on the piano for now.
 Note: as for now, this task is done pretty naïvely, and could be enhanced.
     1. **Music Structure Analysis**: Estimates the structure of a song.

 Example notebooks are available for each task, to help you get into the code.

 - dataloaders: This module contains utilities for loading and pre-processing audio datasets.
 It includes functions to handle various audio formats and prepare data for NMF algorithms.
-Dataloaders are designed for the different tasks.
-Available dataloders are:
+Dataloaders are designed following the different tasks.
+Available dataloaders are:
     1. **Music Source Separation**: MusDB18.
     1. **Music Transcription**: MAPS.
     1. **Music Structure Analysis**: RWC Pop, SALAMI and The Beatles.